jessie-184/ios101-project5-tumblr-starter/README.md

 Submitted by: **Hieu Quach**

-**Tumblr** is an app fetches blog posts from the Tumblr API and displays them in a scrolling list.
+**Tumblr** is an app that fetches blog posts from the Tumblr API and displays them in a scrolling list.

 Time spent: **8** hours spent in total